English (ENGL)

 A workshop for experienced writers addressing a particular aspect of craft, with regular reading and writing assignments.
 Offered regularly.

-Attributes: English Creative Writing, Literature BA Requirement(A&S), Literature BS Requirement(A&S)
+Attributes: English Creative Writing, Educ Composition & Rhetoric, Literature BA Requirement(CAS), Literature BS Requirement(CAS)

-A workshop for experienced writers addressing the craft of time in fiction, with regular reading and writings.
-Offered regularly.
+A workshop for experienced writers addressing a particular aspect of creative writing craft, with weekly reading and writing assignments.
+(Offered regularly)

-Attributes: English Creative Writing, Literature BA Requirement(A&S), Literature BS Requirement(A&S)
+Attributes: English Creative Writing, Educ Composition & Rhetoric, Literature BA Requirement(CAS), Literature BS Requirement(CAS)

 ENGL 4100 - History of the English Language